 As for the other devices, keep them out of reach, or secured with a private password.

 How to Protect Your Child Online: Final Tips

 - Be realistic.
 Once your kids reach a certain age and have their own devices, it will be near impossible to limit the type of content they are exposed to.
 Restricting an 18-year-old’s personal smart phone probably won’t go down well.

 - Have a conversation with your child about being safe online.
 Honesty is the best policy.

 - Make sure family computers are setup in the living room, rather than in a bedroom or isolated office.

 - Avoid spying on your child’s online activity, unless you have serious concerns about their safety.

 Some adult content filters can be complex and tricky to use.
-If you’d like help child-proofing your computers and Internet, I’d be happy to assist.
-Give me a call on 1300 553 166 or fill out the form on this page.
+If you’d like help child-proofing your computers and Internet, We’d be happy to assist.
+Give us a call on 1300 553 166 or fill out the form on this page.